lgiannes/GUIscripts/scripts/FCT/Linux/README.md

 # BUG HINT:
 If the socket server stops at start up (you get "server: stopped" when you open the GUI), try to change the number of the port from the app-settings.json file contained in the GUI directory (same directory as UnigeGpioBoard.exe) Numbers accepted ONLY above 10000

-# BUG HINT:
-[SCR_MSG]:[[ERR]:[A script is running.
-First abort the script by sending 'ESC+A, Enter' before sending another request !]  -> this error does not prevent the script from running correctly

 Insert the serial number of the FEB under test.